Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 - [Quotas](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-quotas)

 ## Handle Service Bus Exceptions
-The Service Bus client library will surface exceptions when en error is encountered by a service operation or within the client.
+The Service Bus client library will surface exceptions when an error is encountered by a service operation or within the client.
 When possible, standard .NET exception types are used to convey error information.
 For scenarios specific to Service Bus, a [ServiceBusException][ServiceBusException] is thrown; this is the most common exception type that applications will encounter.

 The Service Bus clients will automatically retry exceptions that are considered transient, following the configured [retry options][ServiceBusRetryOptions].
 When an exception is surfaced to the application, either all retries were applied unsuccessfully, or the exception was considered non-transient.
 More information on configuring retry options can be found in the [Customizing the retry options][RetryOptionsSample] sample.